DiscreteRTC: Discrete Diffusion Policies are Natural Asynchronous Executors

 5.2 Real-World Results

-We validate DiscreteRTC on a UR5e + Robotiq gripper with a wrist-mounted RGB camera, running at 20 Hz on a single RTX 4090.
+We validate DiscreteRTC on a UR5e + Robotiq gripper with a wrist-mounted RGB camera on a single RTX 4090.
 All policies share a Qwen2.5-VL-3B-Instruct VLM backbone with a layerwise cross-attention DiT action head (StarVLA).
-Two reactiveness-stress tasks — Dynamic Pick (moving object) and Dynamic Place (moving platform) — are each evaluated over 20 trials.
+Three reactiveness-stress tasks — Dynamic Pick (moving object), Dynamic Place (moving platform), and Hockey Defend (defending a high-speed puck) — are each evaluated over 20 trials.
+Pick & Place run closed-loop at 20 Hz, while Hockey Defend runs at 50 Hz with 2× linear interpolation to a 100 Hz servo stream to meet its far tighter reactiveness budget.

 Figure 6: Real-world setup for Dynamic Pick & Dynamic Place — UR5e + Robotiq gripper, wrist-mounted RGB, turntable target.

-Table 1: Both Sync baselines completely fail (0%), confirming reactive asynchronous execution is indispensable.
-DiscreteRTC tops ContinuousRTC with the largest gap on the continuously moving Dynamic Pick.
-Costs move in opposite directions: ContinuousRTC inflates flow-matching inference (151 → 256 ms, $\sim$1.7× $\Pi$GDM overhead), while DiscreteRTC reduces discrete diffusion inference (303 → 206 ms) — RTC and discrete diffusion compound rather than conflict.
+Figure 8: Real-world results across the three dynamic tasks (success rate over 20 trials per task and average inference time on a single RTX 4090).
+Both Sync baselines completely fail (0%), confirming reactive asynchronous execution is indispensable.
+DiscreteRTC tops ContinuousRTC with the largest gaps on the continuously moving Dynamic Pick and the high-speed Hockey Defend.
+Costs move in opposite directions: ContinuousRTC inflates flow-matching inference ($\sim$1.7× $\Pi$GDM overhead), while DiscreteRTC reduces discrete diffusion inference — RTC and discrete diffusion compound rather than conflict.

 Dynamic Pick